Blosc/c-blosc2/doc/reference/b2nd.rst

 Utilities
 ---------

-These are declared in the `b2nd_utils.h` header file, which contains utility functions for working with C buffers representing multidimensional arrays.
+These functions may be used for working with plain C buffers representing multidimensional arrays.

 .. doxygenfunction:: b2nd_copy_buffer